vrockcm/SimLab/README.md

 ### Usage & Description
 This is my semester long project for CSE 308.
 Completely built from scratch using Spring Framework.

-The goal of this web app is to help chemistry professors create courses with detailed chemistry labs for their students.
-This app also allows the professors to test every step and component of the lab in our virtual labroom before actually publishing the lab.
-Student can perform these labs in the virtually in our labroom before the due-date and be graded automatically.
+The goal of this web app is to help chemistry professors create courses with detailed labs for their students.
+This app also allows the professors to test every step and component of the lab in our virtual labroom, before actually publishing the lab.
+Students can perform these labs in the virtual environment before the due-date and be graded automatically.

 For more details about the purpose and build process: Click [here.](https://drive.google.com/open?id=1EzG9ZedMtote2s5ey0R2DyL420DJsRse)